codecoll/feedly/README.md

-# Feedly client for emacs
+# Feedly client for Emacs

 It's an Emacs client for your Feedly account.
 You can read your feeds and the read-state is synchronized back to the Feedly server.